-2021 Water Quality Testing Results
+2022 Water Quality Testing Results

-The following are sampling results from both Paxton & the City of Worcester done in 2021 calendar year or during the most recent monitoring period for each contaminant group.
+The following are sampling results from both Paxton & the City of Worcester done in 2022 calendar year or during the most recent monitoring period for each contaminant group.

-Regulated Contaminant Date Collected Highest Level Detected Range MCL or MRDLG MCLG or MRDLG Violation (Yes/No) Possible Sources Inorganic Contaminants Asbestos (MFL) 2021 0.19 N/A 7 7 No Decay of Asbestos Cement Water Mains; Erosion of natural deposits Barium (ppm) 2021 0.01 N/A 2 2 No Erosion of natural deposits Fluoride (ppm) 2021 0.038 N/A 4 4 No Erosion of natural deposits Nitrate Nitrogen (ppm) 2021 0.01 N/A 10 10 No Erosion of natural deposits, fertilizer, wastewater Sodium (ppm) 2021 16 N/A Unregulated (1) ORSG: 20ppm Unregulated (1) No Naturally present in the environment; road salt Per and Polyfluoroalkyl Substances (PFAS) PFAS 6 2021 2.0 ppt N/A 20 NONE No Discharges and emissions from industrial and manufacturing sources in association with the production or use of these PFAS.
-Volatile Organic Contaminants (VOC's)

-None detected other than disinfection byproducts (See pg.
-7)

-Synthetic Organic Contaminants (SOC's)

-None detected in the samples collected
+Regulated Contaminant Date Collected Highest Level Detected Range MCL or MRDLG MCLG or MRDLG Violation (Yes/No) Possible Sources Inorganic Contaminants Asbestos (MFL) 2021 0.19 N/A I/A 7 7 7 No Decay of A Mains; Er Decay of Asbestos Cement Water Mains; Erosion of natural deposits Barium (ppm) 2022 0.01 N/A 2 2 No No Erosion of natural deposits Fluoride (ppm) 2022 <0.03 N/A 4 4 No Erosion of natural deposits Nitrate Nitrogen (ppm) 2022 0.03 N/A 10 10 No Erosion of natural deposits, fertilizer, wastewater Sodium (ppm) 2022 17 N/A Unregulated 1 Unregulated 1 No Naturally preser ORSG: 20ppm Unregulated 1 No environment; ro Naturally present in the environment; road salt Per and Polyfluoroalkyl Substances (PFAS) PFAS 6 2022 4.9 ppt N/A 20 NONE No Discharges and emissions from industrial and manufacturing sources in association with the production or use of these PFAS.
+PFHxA 2022 4.6 N/A Unregulated 1 i 1 Unregulated 1 No Discharges and emissions from industrial and manufacturing sources in association with the production or use of these PFAS.
+Volatile Organic Contaminants (VOC's) None detected other than disinfection byproducts (See pg.
+7) Synthetic Organic Contaminants (SOC's) None detected in the samples collected